-What we built in 60 minutes
+What got built in the prototype

 - Deterministic danger-sign rules that bypass the model and trigger urgent referral immediately.

-- Gemini-assisted triage for non-critical cases (decision support, not diagnosis).
+- Gemini-assisted triage for non-critical cases — decision support, not diagnosis.

 Architecture